Honey Wheat Bread Recipe

 5. Punch down the dough and form two loaves.
 Place into pans that have been greased with cooking spray.
 You can also line the loaf pan with a piece of parchment paper.
 Cover and let them raise again for another hour.

-6. Bake at 350 for 30 minutes until brown on the top.
+6. Bake at 350 for 30 minutes until golden brown on the top.
 Butter the top of the bread while still in the oven and let cook another 2 minutes.

 7. Remove and let cool about 10 minutes in the pans.
 Turn out onto a wire rack and cool for 10 more minutes before slicing.